 Unfortunately, this time of year can also create quite a bit of stress for small and mid-sized online retailers that handle order fulfillment on their own.
 A spike in sales comes with a spike in logistics requirements.
 That means inventory management, shipping, returns, exchanges, dealing with freight carriers, and a ton of other headaches.

-If you’re feeling agita around the holiday season, it’s time to ask yourself one big question: Should I go for DIY shipping again this year, or hire a 3PL?
+If you’re feeling agitated around the holiday season, it’s time to ask yourself one big question: Should I go for DIY shipping again this year, or hire an eCommerce 3PL?
 This post will help you decide on the right answer for you.

 DIY Shipping vs. Hiring a 3PL